ecoffey/jspotters/README.md

 ## Linode Setup

+To deploy the new code run `./deploy linode -T`. `-T` skips the test step.
-It's running on Linode under a tmux session.
+Unfortunately it doesn't restart the server like it should, so it's running under a tmux session.
 To restart:

 * log in as root
 * run `tmux attach -d`